-Musipedia is inspired by Wikipedia and works best at finding classical music.
+Inspired by Wikipedia, Musipedia works best at finding classical music.
 Here you can search for a song either by whistling it into the microphone or playing it on a virtual piano keyboard.
 Unlike other apps that only find exact matching music, Musipedia can identify music containing a particular melody that you’ve just recorded.

-SoundCloud currently possesses over 140 million songs to search through which made this platform so unique and must-have on our list.
+SoundCloud possesses over 150 million songs to search through, which makes this platform so unique and a must-have on our list.
 TrackCheck for SoundCloud is a key and tempo analyzer for audio tracks.
 It scans music and detects tempo and key.
-If the music is yours you can add the results to the SoundCloud database within a single click.
+If you own the track, you can add results to the SoundCloud database with a single click.

 The extension uses sonicAPI.com web service, which brings a high-end music algorithm to the cloud.
-Moreover, it helps you to find other SoundCloud songs that are similar to your music with respect to tempo and key.
+Moreover, it helps you to find other SoundCloud songs that are similar to your music in terms of tempo and key.

-Musixmatch is the biggest lyrics platform where you can search and share lyrics from any track.
-It’s a music player app with song recognition feature, powered by ACRCloud.
-Just tap on the hamburger menu icon, following “Identify Lyrics”.
-It will discover the sound that is playing by matching the audio fingerprint against its database.
+Musixmatch is one of the biggest lyrics platforms where you can search and share lyrics from any track.
+It’s a music player app with a song recognition system powered by ACRCloud.
+Just tap on the hamburger menu icon to open the “Identify Lyrics” option.
+It will discover the current playing track by matching the audio fingerprint against its database.

-You can search your favorite song by title, artist or even using a single line of the song lyrics.
-Musixmatch displays the translation of the lyrics (in real-time with music).
+You can search your favorite song by title, artist, or by entering any random phrase of the song.
+Musixmatch also displays the translation of the lyrics (in real-time with music).
 So fire up the song you like and learn a new language in a fun way.

 Platform: Social music site

-What if the computer fails to recognize the song you are looking for.
-It happens a lot, especially if you are searching for remixes.
-In that case, you can take the help of other humans, who may have an idea about that song.
+What if the computer fails to recognize the song you are looking for?
+It happens a lot, especially if you are searching for instrumentals or remixes.
+In that case, you can take the help of other music lovers.

 SoundHound allows you to discover more about your favorite music, albums, and artists while exploring today’s hottest new music.
-What’s even more exciting is, you can hum tunes to find a song.
-The app recognizes your humming voice very well, and identify what you are looking for, even if you are only humming a part of the song.
+What’s even more exciting is it allows you to hum tunes to identify a track.
+The app recognizes your humming voice very well and identifies what you are looking for, even if you are only humming a part of the song.

-Shazam is currently the most popular application for music recognition.
-You can discover more about the music and TV you love.
+Shazam is currently the most popular application for recognizing audio tracks.
+Besides finding your favorite song, you can discover more about the music and TV you love.
 How does it work?
 The app creates a digital fingerprint of the audio and matches it to its own database containing millions of tracks and TV shows.

-After successful identification, it gives you the name of the track, artist, other information such as lyrics, artist biography, video, concert tickets and recommended tracks.
+Once it finds the match, it gives you the name of the track and artist, along with other information such as lyrics, artist biography, video, concert tickets, and recommended tracks.